 7) Read a book on a new topic.

 When I researched for my newest book, I learned so much!
 In fact, the reason I love writing books is that I love digging into the topic and learning as much as I can about the subject.
 There’s always something new in OT!
 So many emerging practice areas and new studies.
 Want to learn more about our eighth ‘sense?’
 Interoception is NOT a new topic…..it’s been around since the early 1900s.
 It was not discovered by an OT but by a neuroscientist.
-Read ] 5 Facts About Interoception in our earlier post here.
+Read 5 Facts About Interoception in our earlier post here. **In case you missed it, click HERE to read last year’s 15 New Year Tips for Occupational Therapists post.

 Thanks for reading and I wish you a wonderful and blessed 2019!